MoonLightOri/my-own-modded-DRG-difficulties/README.md

 My list of modded difficulties i made
 Currently made:
 - Interstellar <Require CD2 beta 14, MEV v5_4 and DEA b00.3>
-- Celestial <Require at least CD2 beta 13, MEV v5_4 and DEA a05t2 or DEA b00.2> (Toned-down of Interstellar, ND level)
+- Celestial <Require at least CD2 beta 13, MEV v5_4 and DEA a05t2 or above> (Toned-down of Interstellar, ND level)
 - Astral <Require CD2 beta 13 and MEV v5_4> (Toned-down of Celestial, 6x2EX level)

 Download Links (if you are from CN, please uses VPN since dl links are coming from discord): <br />